Motorcycle License in Oklahoma

 Before you can "get on your bikes and ride," you'll need to be licensed to ride a motorcycle in Oklahoma.
 You may add an endorsement to your existing Oklahoma driver's license by taking the knowledge, skills, and vision tests.
-Contact your local Driver's License Exam Station for dates, places, and times available for testing.
+Contact your local Department of Public Safety Exam Station for dates, places, and times available for testing.

 If you are under 16 years old, you may apply for a motorcycle learner's permit.
 This permit has numerous other restrictions:

 - Motorcycle or scooter must be no larger than a 250cc piston displacement.